sanson0/outrun/README.md

 * to improve memory
 * to improve coordination
 * to improve your speed
+* to improve concentration

 ### User stories

 As a player, I would like:-
 * to be entertained!
-* a game that requires memorising patterns so that I can improve my memory
+* a game that requires memorising patterns so that I can improve my memory.
 * a game that requires coordination so that I can improve it.
 * to progress through the game so that I can escape danger.
 * a lot of interaction with the game so I feel involved.